Altitude training and exposure is an increasingly important tool in the modern high performance cycling toolbox.

 When at altitude, your body’s carbohydrate metabolism will increase, while your fat metabolism decreases – which is why athletes often return from bouts of altitude very lean.
 Because of this, it is essential to include sufficient carbohydrate intake when at altitude, as the fuel for your training.

-Power production or producing power at altitude will always feel harder.
-Often as is the case in training logic, people think that the harder the training, the better it is for you.
-(Especially from the JHB Engen to Engen group.)
+Producing power at altitude will always feel harder.
+People often think that the harder the training, the better it is for you.
+(Shout out to the JHB Engen to Engen group.)
 When at altitude this is not the case – and could mean that the stimulus or gains lead to de-training.

-When at an altitude camp, I use and implement a table based off the athlete Functional Threshold Power (FTP) at sea level.
+When at an altitude camp, I use and implement a table based on the athlete’s Functional Threshold Power (FTP) at sea level.
 This is derived from the studies of Bassett.1 and Peronett.2

 These equations from Bassett et al.1 were generated from four groups of highly trained or elite runners (this is obviously population-specific to that group.)
 However, this estimate can be used for aerobic power at a given altitude.
 This as a percentage y of what is normally available at sea level, where x = elevation above sea level in km.